Samuelms46/Bean-disease-classifier-FlaskAPI/README.md

 # Bean-disease-classifier-FlaskAPI
-This is a repo containing the Flask app that classifies bean leafs
+This is an app served by a Flask API that classifies bean leaf images according to 3 classes i.e bean rust, angular leaf spot & healthy.